ralozkolya/xbt-price-bot/messages/unsupported-currency.md

-Please enter either EUR or USD as a currency \(or leave it empty for the default USD\)
+Please enter either USD, EUR or GBP as a currency \(or leave it empty for the default USD\)